fintechees/Expert-Advisor-Studio/README.md

 1. registerIndicator

-We Added three parameters to this API.
-They are all callback functions: OnInit, OnDeinit, and OnRender.
-We added them to extend the functions in Fintechee and make our indicators much easier to manage and monitor.
-When you add an indicator to the chart, the OnInit callback function would be called.
-When you remove an indicator from the chart, the OnDeinit function would be called.
-After the main callback function is called, the OnRender function would be triggered.
-The OnRender function is very useful to add your own renderer to the platform.
-Our platform's renderer is based on D3js.
-If you are not familiar with it, you can use other alternative JS chart systems, such as ChartJS.
+We added three parameters to this API, all of which are callback functions: OnInit, OnDeinit, and OnRender.
+We added these to extend the functionality of Fintechee and make it easier to manage and monitor indicators.
+When you add an indicator to the chart, the OnInit callback function will be called.
+When you remove an indicator from the chart, the OnDeinit function will be called.
+After the main callback function is executed, the OnRender function will be triggered.
+The OnRender function is particularly useful if you want to add your own renderer to the platform.
+Our platform’s renderer is based on D3.js.
+If you are not familiar with it, you can use other alternative JS charting systems such as Chart.js.

-And, these callback functions are new features.
-Other platforms have no these parameters.
-Fortunately, this API is compatible with the older versions, so, you don't need to modify your old indicators.
+These callback functions are new features; other platforms do not have these parameters.
+Fortunately, this API is compatible with older versions, so you do not need to modify your old indicators.

 Example:
 https://github.com/fintechees/Expert-Advisor-Studio/blob/master/Indicators/chart_elements/line_segment_sample.js

 2. registerEA

-We added one more parameter to this API, it's a callback function to receive a message when the transaction was triggered.
-For example, if you send an order to the backend, you don't need to block your process.
-Everything on our platform is ASYNC.
-So, you can continue to do analysis and just make this callback function available to wait for the notification from the backend.
-If the order is filled and a new trade is opened, then you will get notified.
+We have added a new parameter to this API, namely a callback function that receives a message when a transaction is triggered.
+For instance, if you want to send an order to the backend and avoid blocking your process, everything on our platform runs asynchronously.
+Therefore, you can continue with your analysis and leave this callback function in place to receive a notification from the backend when the order is executed and a new trade is opened.

-And, this callback function is a new feature.
-Other platforms have no this parameter.
-Fortunately, this API is compatible with the older versions, so, you don't need to modify your old EAs.
+This callback function is a new feature; other platforms do not offer this parameter.
+Fortunately, this API is backward compatible, so you don’t need to modify your old EAs.

 Example:
 https://github.com/fintechees/Expert-Advisor-Studio/blob/master/EA/CopyTrading/copy_trading_for_oanda.js